 In this crucial stage of starting your business, keeping your costs as low as possible should be a top priority.
 You want to start in a strong financial position if you can.

-In many cases, women need extra funding to get their business up and running and, thankfully, there are quite a few people who are already excited enough to help you!
-There is AWE (Alberta Women Entrepreneurs) and ATB Bank.
+If you are in need of extra funding to get your business up and running, there are people who are excited and prepared to help you!
+Two great resources that we recommend you check out are Alberta Women Entrepreneurs (AWE) and ATB Bank.

 You are in charge.
-This is YOUR baby and no one else’s so you are the best person to determine what you need and how to get it.
-There are so many free tools online that other people choose to pay for.
+This is YOUR baby so you are the best person to determine what you need and how to get it.
+There are so many free tools online that are great for starting a business.
 Use them!

 Thankfully, you are starting at a time when small-business owners are cheering each other on and the cultural attitude toward businesses is shifting.
 It’s by no means easy, but you can do this!
 You have the tools.